Terraform + Terragrunt Basics

 -

-requires an instance’s ID to be specified - ID is an attribute of
+aws_eiprequires an instance’s ID to be specified - ID is an attribute of

-that Terraform discovers, sets, and exports on creation - terraform creates a dependency graph under the hood to figure out the order to create each resource based on dependencies, which can be viewed with
+aws_instancethat Terraform discovers, sets, and exports on creation - terraform creates a dependency graph under the hood to figure out the order to create each resource based on dependencies, which can be viewed with

 terraform graph